aks/thread_local_var_accessors/README.md

 ## Usage

+To use the class methods, they must be included into the current module or class, with:

+    class MyNewClass
+      include ThreadLocalVarAccessors
+        ...
+    end

-Use the class methods to declare instance getter and setter methods:
+With the include above, you can use the class methods to declare instance getter and setter methods:

+    class MyNewClass
+      include ThreadLocalVarAccessors

       tlv_reader   :name1
       tlv_writer   :name2
       tlv_accessor :name3, :name4

+    end

 The above invocations:

 - create reader methods for `name1`, `name3`, and `name4`.
 - create writer methods for `name2`, `name3`, and `name4`.

-The writer methods accept a value as the second argument, or from the result of an associated block.
+The writer methods accept a value as the second argument, or from the result of an optional, associated block.

 Note: to use the read-and-operate operators, eg: `+=`, `-=`, `||=`, etc., the object must have both a reader and writer method.
 In other words, it needs to have been created as an `tlv_accessor`.